upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/using-gel-electrodes/index.rst

 b.
 Solid Gel Electrodes
 ------------------------

 These electrodes contain hydrogel that is more solid or jelly-like.
-They are less prone to drying out as compared to liquid gel electrode and have a strong adhesive.
+They are less prone to drying out as compared to liquid gel electrodes and have a strong adhesion.

 .. figure:: media/solid-gel-electrodes.*
     :align: center